Visitation for fallen police officer Stephen Carr

 FAYETTEVILLE, Ark.
-(KNWA) — Many people are attending a visitation for a Fayetteville police officer who was killed in the line of duty on Saturday night, December 7.
+(KFTA) — Many people are attending a visitation for a Fayetteville police officer who was killed in the line of duty on Saturday night, December 7.

 The visitation for Officer Stephen Carr on Wednesday, December 11, began at 3 p.m. at University Baptist Church in Fayetteville.